fadhli00/MITTR/Phase 4: Credential Access/SAM Hive Extraction/README.md

 **[Screenshot required]**

-A native Windows DLL is abused to create a credential dump without external tooling.
+A native Windows DLL is abused to generate a credential memory dump.

 ---

 ## Detection & Hunting (Blue Team — Splunk)

 **Detection Logic**
-Use of rundll32 with MiniDump parameters strongly indicates LSASS dumping.
+Use of rundll32 with MiniDump parameters indicates LSASS credential dumping.

 **Query**
 ```